Continuity of imprecise stochastic processes with respect to the pointwise convergence of monotone sequences: Continuity with respect to non-decreasing sequences

-Since the Williams and Ville-Vovk-Shafer natural extension coincide on $n$-measurable gambles, we can ask ourselves whether this holds for limits of $n$-measurable gambles as well.
-The following result establishes that for non-decreasing sequences of $n$-measurable gambles, this is indeed the case.
+Since the Williams and Ville-Vovk-Shafer natural extension coincide on $n$-measurable functions, we can ask ourselves whether this holds for limits of $n$-measurable functions as well.
+The following result establishes that for non-decreasing sequences of $n$-measurable real-valued functions, this is indeed the case.
 Furthermore, both extensions are continuous with respect to the convergence of such a sequence.